Scientific diving programme

 The strait of Ithaca was a trading route used regularly since antiquity, and the discovery of ancient amphora and shipwrecks can trace the routes of ships from all over the Eastern Mediterranean.
 During the second world war, the island was occupied by the axis powers and the war ended on Kefalonia with the massacre of the Italian Acqui division by German forces following the Italian armistice.
 The horrific event provided the historical background to the 1994 novel by Pertini, Captain Corelli’s Mandolin.

-The cost includes a transfert from the airport/ ferry port to the accomodation and all the activities during the programme duration.
+The cost includes a transfert from the airport/ ferry port to the accomodation (on beginning and ending date of the programme only) and all the activities during the programme duration.

 The cost does not include travel costs, food or personal expenses.
 In Fiskardo you will find several restaurants and two supermarkets.
 It’s a small village so everything is accessible by foot.

 Concerning the accommodation, we will provide sheets and pillows but you will have to take your own sleeping bag or duvet (knowing that the weather is pretty comfortable on the island).

 The accocomodation would be either a shared volunteer’s room or tnets in the garden if you prefer.

 The accodomodation is located in the center of Fiskardo.

 The kitchen and the bathroom are shared with the rest of the team of Fiskardo divers.
 You’ll have to be carefull maintaining the place in a good statement and respecting the others.

 Water on the island is a rare ressource.
 The accomodation has a citern in the garden, but during the season, having the citern to be refilled is sometimes a challenge that can take few days.
 So we ask the habitants of the house to be carefull with their water consumption and to keep an eye on the level of the water in the citerna.